Earl of Essex

-Angel was named not after celestial creatures or its pious inhabitants, but rather the Angel Inn, which stood in the area during the 17th Century.
+Angel Islington was named not after celestial creatures or its pious inhabitants, but rather the Angel Inn, which stood in the area during the 17th Century.

-Hundreds of years later, Angel is no stranger to pubs and taverns.
+Hundreds of years later, Islington is no stranger to pubs and taverns.
 But with so much choice comes great danger: how can the average punter stick to the path of righteous alehouses when the devil of sticky carpets and flat beer is there to tempt them at every turn?
 Well, consider this handy guide our divine intervention, to keep you on the straight and narrow, only calling at the cream of the crop of Islington pubs.

 JUMP TO: CHILLED-OUT PUBS | PARTY PUBS | GASTROPUBS